 Depending on the severity, catastrophic injuries may have long-term or lifelong repercussions that require extensive treatment and medical care.
 Victims of catastrophic injuries may be entitled to additional compensation for these medical costs, as well as lost wages, diminished earning capacity and the effect the injury has on their quality of life.

 - Burn wounds

-Hiring an Expert Personal Injury Attorney to Pursue All Recovery Options
+Hiring an Expert Catastrophic Injury Attorney to Pursue All Recovery Options

-Due to the numerous factors and complications that can quickly arise with catastrophic injury cases, it is strongly advised that victims of a serious injury contact an experienced personal injury lawyer as soon as possible to determine their legal right to compensation.
+Due to the numerous factors and complications that can quickly arise with catastrophic injury lawsuits, it is strongly advised that victims of a serious injury contact an experienced catastrophic injury lawyer as soon as possible to determine their legal right to compensation.

-At Lorenzo & Lorenzo, our expert attorneys specialize in catastrophic injury cases – fighting to help individuals throughout Tampa, Clearwater and St. Pete receive just compensation.
+At Lorenzo & Lorenzo, our expert attorneys specialize in severe injury cases – fighting to help individuals throughout Tampa, Clearwater and St. Pete receive just compensation.

 Lorenzo & Lorenzo is committed to making injury litigation not only personal, but affordable.
-We charge NO FEES unless we win your case, and we have ample financial resources to see your case through to the end.
+We charge NO FEES unless we win your case, and we have ample financial resources to see your catastrophic injury lawsuit through to the end.
 We believe you shouldn’t settle for less than you deserve!